fwup-home/fwup/README.md

 The first two options require the versions to be added to the `fwup.conf` file.
 They are usually added using environment variables so that the version numbers are not hardcoded.

+Even though firmware UUIDs are the most reliable way of differentiating firmware files and completely automatic, they're hard to remember.
+The `meta-nickname` is intended to help with this by giving the user a couple words to check.
+Unfortunately, it's only derived from 16-bits of the UUID so it's not guaranteed unique.
+This was the compromise to make it human memorable, and it's sufficient to reliably notice if a firmware updated or not in development.

 ## How do I get the firmware metadata formatted as JSON